Govt close to finalising low-cost retirement investment scheme details

 The investor would not have been able to benefit from enough time in the market to ride out the market falls, ultimately impacting his retirement adequacy, Dr Tan said.

-“The penultimate objective has always been to safeguard retirement adequacy,” he added.
+He added that the objective has always been to safeguard retirement adequacy.

 When pressed by Mr Louis Chua (Sengkang GRC) on whether there will be an update in 2026, Dr Tan would not be drawn into giving a specific timeframe.